NetIgnite-project/Server/README.md

 # NetIgnite Server

-NetIgnite is the server-side core of the NetIgnite / Device Power Management platform.
+NetIgnite Server is the server-side core of the NetIgnite / Device Power Management platform.
 It provides:

 - HTTP/REST API for authentication and management of agents & devices
 - WebSocket "Agent Control Service" for bidirectional control of registered agents (servers / microcontrollers)